-Credit, in the sense of borrowing money, is your reputation with lenders for repaying your debts.
-There are many instances when credit comes in handy or may even be necessary.
-To manage your credit wisely, you need to understand what credit is, what credit reports are, how scores are generated, and why credit is useful.
+There are many instances when your credit can make or break important transactions.
+To manage your credit wisely, you have to understand what credit is, what credit reports include, how scores are generated, and why credit is important.

 What Is Credit?

-- Loans that you’re currently using (including any unused lines of credit)
+- Loans you’re currently using (including any unused lines of credit)